 We’re back with another Irish Setter boot, and this one is actually a reiteration of the Wingshooter.
 The 808, which we reviewed earlier, is a taller, sturdier boot; in comparison, the 838 is ideal for mid-season hunting in relatively easier terrain.
 Many consider it as the best bird hunting boots on the market.

 Measuring 7 inches in height, the 838 Wingshooter is constructed fully from the premium-quality leather so often associated with Irish Setter.
 And with the signature contrasting moccasin toe stitching and stylish lacing system, this boot is bound to cement your hunter style.

 But beyond its looks, the Wingshooter also comes equipped with the innovative UltraDry waterproofing technology Irish Setter is renowned for.
 Add to this the nylon lining, which effortlessly wicks moisture away from sweaty feet, and you’ll understand why these boots are renowned for their comfort and wearability.

-And yes, these boots promise to help you easily keep your footing when you’re out hunting those birds.
+And yes, these lightweight waterproof hunting boots promise to help you easily keep your footing when you’re out hunting those pheasants.
 For that, you’ll have to thank the Goodyear welt construction and sturdy rubber outsole.
 Meanwhile, the shock-absorbing EVA footbed keeps your feet protected.